Pilgrimage to the Grotto of Our Lady of Lourdes 2025

 Kindly put away your garbage and take home your recycling for disposal.
 This keeps our parks clean and our nature – garbage free.
 Thank you.

-Mass will be celebrated at the Fraser River Heritage Park and the altar will be located on the gazebo (close to Blackberry Kitchen).
+Mass will be celebrated at the Fraser River Heritage Park and the altar will be located on the gazebo (close to Sunflower Lodge).

 Please follow all the signages posted around the park and do not block the entryways.